Quarterly Census of Employment and Wages (QCEW - About the Data)

 The QCEW program serves as a near census of monthly employment and quarterly wage information by 6-digit industry codes from the North American Industry Classification System (NAICS) at the national, state, and county levels.
 At the national level, the QCEW program publishes employment and wage data for nearly every NAICS industry.
 At the state and local area level, the QCEW program publishes employment and wage data down to the 6-digit NAICS industry level, if disclosure restrictions are met.
 In accordance with the BLS policy, data provided to the Bureau in confidence are used only for specified statistical purposes and are not published.
 The BLS withholds publication of Unemployment Insurance law-covered employment and wage data for any industry level when necessary to protect the identity of cooperating employers.

 Data from the QCEW program serve as an important input to many BLS programs.
-The Current Employment Statistics and the Occupational Employment Statistics programs use the QCEW data as the benchmark source for employment.
+The Current Employment Statistics and the Occupational Employment and Wage Statistics programs use the QCEW data as the benchmark source for employment.
 The UI administrative records collected under the QCEW program serve as a sampling frame for the BLS establishment surveys.

 In addition, the data serve as an input to other federal and state programs.
 The Bureau of Economic Analysis (BEA) of the Department of Commerce uses the QCEW data as the base for developing the wage and salary component of personal income.
 The U.S. Department of Labor’s Employment and Training Administration (ETA) and California's EDD use the QCEW data to administer the Unemployment Insurance program.
 The QCEW data accurately reflect the extent of coverage of California’s UI laws and are used to measure UI revenues; national, state and local area employment; and total and UI taxable wage trends.